surbhimotghare/oncall-lens/Oncall Lens Plan.md

 - **Conclusion:** The advanced retrieval techniques successfully addressed the primary bottlenecks identified in Task 5.
 The dramatic improvements in Context Precision and Recall confirm that the advanced retrieval methods are working as intended, providing the LLM with much more relevant and complete context for generating accurate, faithful responses.

-- Future Application Improvements:
+#### **Future Application Improvements**:

 In the second half of the course, I plan to focus on the following enhancements:

 1. **Fine-Tune an Embedding Model:** Fine-tune an open-source embedding model on our specific codebase and logs to better capture the semantic meaning of our proprietary technical jargon.

 2. **Implement Graph RAG:** Build a knowledge graph that maps service dependencies, ownership, and incident histories.
 This would allow the agent to reason about blast radius and causality in a much more sophisticated way.

 3. **Add a User Feedback Loop:** Incorporate a simple "thumbs up/down" feature on the generated summaries.
 This feedback will be collected and used to create a preference dataset for future fine-tuning (RLHF), continually improving the agent's performance.

 4. **The Multi-Agent Team:** Instead of one agent orchestrating everything, you would create a team of specialized agents that collaborate.
 The RAG functionality would be encapsulated within one or more of these specialist agents.
 By using this multi-agent approach, we retain the core RAG functionality within a specialized agent while building a more robust, modular, and scalable system that can handle more complex reasoning and workflows.

----

-## **Cliché Check: Differentiation from Existing AI Solutions**

-*“Is this a cliché AI use case?
-Can ChatGPT already perform this function, or are there other AI products offering similar solutions?”*

-That's an excellent and insightful question.
-It gets to the heart of AI product management: understanding the existing landscape and your unique value proposition.

-Let's break it down.

-### 1. Is this a cliché AI use case?

-No, it's not a cliché, but it is a **classic and high-value application** of a now-common AI pattern (Agentic RAG).

-- A **cliché** use case is something like a basic "chat with your single PDF" app that every beginner tutorial covers.
-It's a great learning tool but has limited real-world complexity.
-- The **Oncall Incident Summarizer** is a level above that.
-It tackles a multi-faceted, high-pressure business problem.
-It requires handling diverse, unstructured data (logs, code, images), implementing more sophisticated retrieval strategies (hybrid search, parent document), and using an agent to reason and orchestrate a complex workflow.

-While the underlying technology pattern is becoming standard, its application to the specific, messy domain of incident response makes it a powerful and non-trivial project.

-### 2. Can ChatGPT already do this?

-**No, not in the integrated, automated way your product proposes.**

-An engineer could *manually* try to replicate a single run:

-1. Open ChatGPT.
-2. Copy and paste the relevant log snippets.
-3. Copy and paste the `git diff`.
-4. Copy and paste the text from a relevant past postmortem they managed to find.
-5. Upload a screenshot of a dashboard.
-6. Write a very detailed prompt asking it to synthesize everything.

-The problems with this manual approach are obvious:

-- **No Private Knowledge Base:** ChatGPT has no persistent, searchable access to your company's entire history of incident postmortems.
-This is the biggest differentiator.
-Your RAG application connects to a private, curated knowledge base, enabling it to find "similar incidents" automatically.1
-- **Inefficient Workflow:** The manual process is slow and cumbersome, defeating the purpose of speeding up incident response.2
-- **Context Window Limits:** For a complex incident, the amount of relevant data could easily exceed the context window.
-- **Lack of Specialization:** Your application is fine-tuned for one purpose.
-The prompts, data parsing, and output format are all engineered to give an SRE exactly what they need, every time.
-ChatGPT's output would be more generic.

-Your proposed solution isn't just an LLM; it's an **end-to-end system** that automates the entire process of data gathering, retrieval, and synthesis.

-### 3. Are other AI products doing the same thing?

-**Yes, absolutely.** This is a hot and competitive space known as **AIOps** (AI for IT Operations).

-Major observability platforms are heavily invested here:

-- **Datadog** has **"Bits AI,"** an assistant that helps diagnose issues, analyze logs, and generate reports directly within their platform.3
-- **New Relic** has **"New Relic Grok,"** the first generative AI assistant for observability, designed to simplify analysis.4
-- **Splunk** has its own **AI Assistants** to help with searching and analyzing machine data.5

-There are also numerous startups building AI-native tools for incident management and response.6

-**However, do not be discouraged by this!
-This is a huge validation.** The fact that multi-billion dollar companies are building products to solve this exact problem proves two things:

-1. The problem you've identified is real, painful, and extremely valuable to solve.
-2. Building a custom version is a fantastic portfolio project because it mirrors what real AI engineering teams are doing at top tech companies *right now*.

-For the purpose of your Certification Challenge, building your own **Oncall Incident Summarizer** demonstrates that you can identify a high-value business problem and apply modern AI engineering principles to build a robust, enterprise-grade solution.

----

-## More Future Enhancements : The Multi-Agent Team

-The solution can be evolved into a multi-agent system while keeping RAG as a central component.
-This is a natural and powerful way to add more complexity and capability to the initial design.

-Instead of one agent orchestrating everything, you would create a team of specialized agents that collaborate.
-The RAG functionality would be encapsulated within one or more of these specialist agents.

-Here is a plausible multi-agent architecture for your **Oncall Incident Summarizer**:

-### The Multi-Agent Team

-1. **The Manager Agent (Orchestrator):**
-    - **Role:** This is the team lead.
-It receives the initial request from the user (the uploaded incident files).
-    - **Function:** It doesn't find the answer itself.
-Its job is to analyze the request, create a plan, and delegate tasks to the appropriate specialist agents.2 It then gathers the findings from its team and passes them to the final reporting agent.
-2. **The Data Triage Agent:**
-    - **Role:** A data-parsing specialist.
-    - **Function:** This agent receives the raw files (`.log`, `.diff`, `.png`) from the Manager.
-It uses specific tools to parse the logs, extract code from diffs, and perform OCR on the screenshots.
-Its output is clean, structured text and data that other agents can easily use.
-3. **The Historical Analyst Agent (The RAG Specialist):**
-    - **Role:** The internal knowledge expert.
-    - **Function:** **This is where your RAG pipeline lives.** The Manager tasks this agent with finding historical context.
-It takes the structured data from the Triage Agent, formulates queries, and interacts deeply with the Qdrant vector store of past incidents.
-Its deliverable is a summary of similar past incidents, their root causes, and their resolutions.
-4. **The External Researcher Agent:**
-    - **Role:** The public internet specialist.
-    - **Function:** If the Triage Agent extracts a specific error code (e.g., `PGRST-1138`) or a public library name, the Manager can delegate a task to this agent.
-It uses the Tavily Search API to find public documentation, GitHub issues, or Stack Overflow posts related to that error.
-5. **The Synthesizer Agent (Reporter):**
-    - **Role:** The final communicator.
-    - **Function:** This agent receives the structured findings from the Historical Analyst and the External Researcher.
-Its sole purpose is to synthesize all this information into the final, coherent, and actionable summary that is presented to the on-call engineer.

-### How it Works Together

-1. User uploads files.
-2. The **Manager Agent** assesses the files and creates a plan: "Task 1: Triage data.
-Task 2: Find historical context.
-Task 3: Research error code 'X'.
-Task 4: Synthesize a final report."
-3. It passes the files to the **Data Triage Agent**.
-4. The Triage Agent returns structured data.
-5. The **Manager Agent** sends this structured data to the **Historical Analyst Agent** (RAG) and the **External Researcher Agent** to work in parallel.
-6. Each specialist agent returns its findings.
-7. The **Manager Agent** collects these findings and hands them to the **Synthesizer Agent**, instructing it to write the final summary.
-8. The final summary is displayed to the user.

-By using this multi-agent approach, you retain the core RAG functionality within a specialized agent while building a more robust, modular, and scalable system that can handle more complex reasoning and workflows.

 ---